slytomcat/http-mock/README.md

 As each request is handled individually the several requests to the same end-point even with the same parameters will be saved in separate files and the config will have several similar records.
 The requests handled in the almost same time maybe written in different order.
 But matching of the incoming request in `mock` mode is started from the first config record up to the end.
 That why it is highly recommended to review and change the config file created in `proxy` mode before using it in `mock` mode.

 Responses' files may be stored in one of 2 formats:
-- just raw body of response (the content of file is uncompressed even if client sent `Content-Encoding: gzip` into request header)
+- just raw body of response (the content of file is uncompressed even if the requester sent `Accept-Encoding: gzip` into request header)
 - special format for chunked responses (with the `Transfer-Encoding: chunked` in the response header).

 The format of chunked response file is described in the section [below](#chunked-response-file-format).